 These are system user groups, and only users with the role Manage advanced groups can manage and view these sensitive groups.
 They are classed as restricted.
 Contact our support team to help understand how to change these.

-To become a member of one these groups, the profile needs to be either added as a Teacher to course or class, enrolled in class or course or added as guardian to a student profile.
+To become a member of one of these groups, the profile needs to be either added as a Teacher to a course or class, enrolled in a class or course or added as a guardian to a student profile.